-Because the pay range is based on the market, RR corresponds to a position within the market.
-An employee with 25% RR is paid lower in the range (and thus in the market) while an employee with 75% RR is paid higher in the range and market.
+Because the pay range is based on the market, Range Ratio corresponds to a position within the market.
+An employee with 25% Range Ratio is paid lower in the range and correspondingly, lower in the market, while an employee with 75% Range Ratio is paid higher in the pay range and the market.
 “Low” and “high” are absolute terms, so using the more relative “lower” and “higher” more precisely communicates pay in relation to the range and the market.
-In other words, saying an employee’s pay is “low” sounds like something is definitively wrong and must be fixed, but saying an employee’s pay is “lower in the range” associates the pay with qualifications and performance.
+In other words, saying an employee’s pay is “low” sounds like something is wrong and must be fixed, but saying an employee’s pay is “lower in the range” associates the pay with qualifications and performance.
 It can also facilitate an analysis of why exactly is it low so that corrective action can be suggested.
 For instance, employee A and B share a designation but have a difference in their pay.
 HR practitioners may be able to assess and report that the difference is because of a lack of qualifications or performance.

-An employee whose qualifications meet only the minimum requirements of the job is positioned lower in the market and therefore should be paid lower in the range.
+An employee whose qualifications meet only the minimum requirements of the job is positioned lower in the market, and therefore, should be paid lower in the range.
 An experienced, higher performing employee should be paid higher in the range because their skillset has positioned them higher in the market.
 Changing the language helps both the company and the employee better understand whether or not the employee is paid appropriately.
 This understanding can lead to creating any necessary corrective action.

-To fully calibrate your Range Ratios, a company should analyze the results from them and know why an employee is at a particular point in the range and if it is the appropriate point for them.
+To fully utilize your Range Ratio calibrations, a company should analyze the results to know why an employee is at a particular point in the range and if it is the appropriate point for that employee.

 The variables that affect pay and market position include: